stoehrmark/aqualogic-esp8266/README.md

 The main features of this project include:

-Web Interface: The ESP8266 device hosts a web server that provides a user-friendly interface for interacting with the pool automation system.
+<b>Web Interface:</b> The ESP8266 device hosts a web server that provides a user-friendly interface for interacting with the pool automation system.
 Users can access this interface through a web browser on their devices.

-Remote Control: The web interface allows users to remotely control various aspects of the pool automation system, such as adjusting temperature settings, activating pumps, controlling lighting, and managing other system functions.
+<b>Remote Control:</b> The web interface allows users to remotely control various aspects of the pool automation system, activating pumps, controlling lighting, and managing other system functions.

-Real-time Data: The ESP8266 device continuously receives data from the pool automation system's controller and updates the web interface in real-time.
+<b>Real-time Data:</b> The ESP8266 device continuously receives data from the pool automation system's controller and updates the web interface in real-time.
 This ensures that users have up-to-date information about the system's status and can make informed decisions.

-Image Folder: The project includes an images folder containing visual assets related to the web interface, the physical controller, and the hardware used for interfacing.
-These images help users understand the project better and provide visual references for the setup and usage of the system.

 With this ESP8266 serial device, users can conveniently manage and monitor their Hayward ProLogic pool automation system from anywhere, using a web interface that closely resembles the physical controller.